 Online dating sites have been one of romance scammers’ preferred hunting grounds to find their next victim.

 The FBI’s online crime division recently flagged an alarmingly growing trend in the romance scam department.
-Online dating scammers have expanded their romance scam strategies by adding a new dark twist to it and taking advantage of their victims in a whole new way.
-This dating scam turns love-seekers into unwittingly recruited criminals, also known as ‘money mules’.
+Online dating scammers have expanded their romance scam strategies by adding a new dark twist and taking advantage of their victims in a whole new way.
+This dating scam turns love-seekers into unwittingly recruited criminals known as money mules.

 Here’s how they work.
-The scammers, pretending to be American or European citizens living or working abroad, start grooming their victims for several months by establishing a supposedly trustworthy relationship with them.
-They then proceed to have their victim act as a financial middleperson in a variety of fraudulent activities.
+The scammers, pretending to be American or European citizens living or working abroad, groom their victims for several months by establishing a supposedly trustworthy relationship with them.
+They then have their victim act as a financial middle-person in various fraudulent activities.
 There are many ways victims can unwittingly help fraudsters.
-For instance, they can print and post packages or letters often containing counterfeit checks, or in other cases pick up money at Western Union and forward it to another place.
-They could even open a bank account under the pretense of sending and receiving payment directly, except that these accounts, unknowingly, are then used to aid criminal activities.
+For instance, they can print and post packages or letters often containing counterfeit checks, or in other cases, pick up money at Western Union and forward it to another place.
+They could even open a bank account under the pretense of sending and receiving payment directly, except that these accounts are unknowingly used to aid criminal activities.

-The Telegraph reported a story about a 61-year-old British man who was tricked by fraudsters to fund terrorists in this exact way.
+The Telegraph reported a story about a 61-year-old British man tricked by fraudsters to fund terrorists in this exact way.
 He believed he was corresponding with a wealthy businesswoman he met on an online dating site.
-The woman claimed she needed her money in the UK so she could pay her European employees.
+The woman claimed she needed her money in the UK to pay her European employees.
 The man would then send checks on her behalf, becoming inadvertently and unknowingly part of a fraud scheme.

 Staying ahead of the scammers

 With fraudsters persistently refining their scamming techniques, companies must always be one step ahead in preventing these scams from protecting their users and keeping them safe on their sites.